OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.a Setting VLANs in the physical network (the TP-Link switch)

-First, in the `VLAN -> 802.1Q VLAN Configuration` tab, enable VLAN support using the `Enable` switch at the top, and then add specific VLANs individually on the switch ports.
-In our example, we create one VLAN with VLANID 101, enabling it on the switch ports that connect our RPis.
-Thus, VLAN 101 will be present on the control, network and compute hosts in the cluster and respective provider network will have similar coverage.
+In the `VLAN -> 802.1Q VLAN Configuration` tab, enable VLAN support using the `Enable` switch at the top, and then add specific VLANs individually on the switch ports.
+In our example, we create one VLAN with VLAN ID 101, enabling it on the switch ports that connect our RPis (note that port 5 in TP-Links switvh is the prot connecting to your router (Linksys or TOTO-Link in our case).
+Thus, VLAN 101 will be present on the control, network and compute hosts in the cluster and when created corresponding provider network will have similar coverage.

 <p align="center">
  <img src=images/tplink-vlan101.png width='65%' />